fsprojects/ProjectScaffold/docs/content/writing-docs.md

 As you can see it can even create links back to your source code on [GitHub.com](http://github.com).

-## Releasing docs
+## Releasing process

 In order to release the docs run:

     $ build ReleaseDocs

 This will start the build process and [FSharp.Formatting](https://github.com/tpetricek/FSharp.Formatting) again.
-The output will then be pushed to your `gh-pages` branch where [GitHub] will pick it up and finishs the release process.
+The output will then be pushed to your `gh-pages` branch where [GitHub](http://www.github.com) will pick it up and finishs the release process.

 The release of the documentation is also done during the [Release process](release-process.html).